urho3d/urho3d/Readme.txt

 For gcc, execute make (by default, cmake_gcc.sh specifies to make a RelWithDebInfo build.)

-The build process will also compile models and shaders from the Source_Asset directory into Bin/Data/Models & Bin/Data/Shaders.
+The build process will also compile models and shaders from the SourceAssets directory into Bin/Data/Models & Bin/Data/Shaders.
 On Windows & Direct3D9, shader compilation requires the D3DX library from the DirectX runtime or SDK to be available.